Why Go Solar in California?

 5. The amount of power available from the battery during a power outage is limited, depending on the loads connected, customer usage and battery configuration (i.e. batteries in certain areas may be set up to provide you with the best economic benefit, which may affect the amount of back-up power available).
 Solar systems and/or batteries may require repairs after weather events and such repairs may be delayed due to forces outside of our control.
 No assurances can be given that the solar system or the battery will always work.
 You should never rely upon either of these to power life support or other medical devices.

 6. EIA Sales and Revenue (1990- Current)

 7. Refer to the Warranty Agreement for complete warranty terms and limitations.
-Labor and/or battery replacement costs are not included.

 8. You may be eligible for a federal Investment Tax Credit (ITC) with the purchase of a solar battery.
 To receive the full federal tax credit, you must have federal income tax liability at least equal to the value of the tax credit.
 Additional tax credits may also be available for homeowners in certain states and territories.
 Customers in the State of California may participate in the self-generation incentive program (SGIP Program).
 Sunnova makes no guarantees regarding customer eligibility for tax benefits.
 Sunnova does not provide tax advice.
 Contact your personal tax advisor for eligibility.

 10. Sunnova makes no guarantees regarding credit for net energy exported to the electric grid, and any credit provided (now or in the future) is subject to change or termination by executive, legislative or regulatory action.

 Thank you for your interest in Sunnova.
 One of our representatives will be in touch with you shortly